 Emilfork’s introduction at the beginning of The Unknown Man of Shandigor establishes the film’s sardonic tone as reporters mob the scientist at the airport, firing off questions like “Who is the person you admire most in the world?” to which he responds “Dracula.”
 The actor’s voice can alternate between a purr or a hiss and he really knows how to milk a line like “I don’t like mankind or rather, I like it in a jar full of arsenic.”
 Emilfork’s mad scientist also has fun tormenting and dispatching intruders such as one hapless spy who is lured into an underground chamber before being gassed and liquified.

 There are so many clever and ingenious sequences amid the fast-paced narrative that it is hard to choose a favorite but I do love the fact that the secret headquarters of the American spies is set in a bowling alley (It later becomes the site of a machine-gun massacre where the fallen bodies look like Helmut Newton compositions).
-Another highlight takes place at Le Chef’s secret headquarters where the art of disguise is explored in varying degrees of absurdity; the bald-headed, lookalike assassins take turns playing a tragic actress, a gravedigger in mourning, a black man, a duchess, etc.
+Another highlight takes place at Le Chef’s secret headquarters where the art of disguise is explored in varying degrees of absurdity; the bald-headed chief assassin takes turns playing a tragic actress, a gravedigger in mourning, a black man, a duchess, etc.

 The most outlandish set piece might be the scene where a dead spy is embalmed while Le Chef performs the show-stopping musical number “Bye Bye Mr. Spy” on an organ.
 It is both comical and macabre and feels like as a stand-alone music video long before that format ever existed.

-Other visual stand-outs include a torture session that utilizes psychedelic lighting and rock ‘n’ music for disorientation, hypnotism via an atomic brain that sends people on kamikaze missions and a parody of romantic cliches as Sylvaina and Manual run toward each other in slow motion on a deserted beach.
+Other visual stand-outs include a torture session that utilizes psychedelic lighting and rock ‘n’ music for disorientation, hypnotism via an atomic brain that sends people on kamikaze missions and a parody of romantic cliches as Sylvaina and Manual run toward each other on a deserted beach as the music swells.
 Did I already mention the unseen, carnivorous beast that lives in the murky waters of Von Krantz’s swimming pool?

 Serge Gainsbourg is especially droll as the cunning Le Chef and Howard Vernon, the star of numerous Jess Franco films, performs with mock seriousness as the unflappable Bobby Gun (Despite his name, he is actually an expert knife thrower.
 Go figure!).
 Marie-France Boyer makes a fetching damsel-in-distress and Ben Carruthers as her shadowy lover is an unusual but intriguing casting choice.
 His first major role was in John Cassavetes’s Shadows (1958) but he spent the rest of his relatively brief career (he died at age 47) in bit parts and supporting roles.
 Among his more memorable work is The Dirty Dozen (1967), the prison drama Riot (1969) and Man in the Wilderness (1971), a survivalist tale that would later be revisited by Alejandro G. Inarritu in The Revenant (2015).